viperleed/viperleed/doc/content/measurement/time_resolved.rst

 is ideal for observing rapid signal changes in real time.
 In this mode, the controllers continuously return data without interruption.
 A typical use case is determining the settle times of the beam energy and beam current.
-After setting a new beam energy, the electronics may exhibit transient behavior; the duration and shape of these transients can be characterized using this mode.
+After setting a new beam energy, the electronics may exhibit transient behaviour; the duration and shape of these transients can be characterized using this mode.

 This mode acquires measurements as fast as possible and creates a continuous data stream to the PC.
 The continuous time-resolved measurement does not currently support camera use.

-The behavior of controllers differs between primary and secondary controllers.
+The behaviour of controllers differs between primary and secondary controllers.
-Primary controllers restart their acquisition sequence at each energy step (their behavior is identical at all energies).
+Primary controllers restart their acquisition sequence at each energy step (their behaviour is identical at all energies).
 Secondary controllers, however, continue measuring while the primary controller sets the beam energy.
 This provides additional information about transients.